-minor nonconformity: An isolated lapse in SFI 2015-2019 Standard(s) program implementation which does not indicate a systematic failure to consistently meet an SFI objective, performance measure or indicator.
+minor nonconformity: An isolated lapse in SFI 2022 Standard(s) program implementation which does not indicate a systematic failure to consistently meet an SFI objective, performance measure or indicator.

+multi-site organization: An organization having an identified central function (hereafter referred to as a central office – but not necessarily the headquarters of the organization) at which certain activities are planned, controlled or managed and a network of local offices or branches (sites) at which such activities are fully or partially carried out.

 native: Species of ecological communities occurring naturally in an area, as neither a direct or indirect consequence of recent human activity.

+natural community: Natural communities are combinations of native plants and animals that are regularly found together in particular settings, where human-caused changes to composition have been minimal, or the natural community has recovered from that disturbance. (adopted from the US National Vegetation Classification).

 natural regeneration: Establishment of a plant or a plant age class from natural seeding, sprouting, suckering or layering.

 neutral sources: Raw material that is not counted towards or against the calculation of the certified content percentages in chain-of-custody tracking or certified sourcing tracking in SFI Sections 3 and 4.
 Below are the acceptable neutral sources.